dgerabagi/data-curation-environment/flattened_repo.md

 ### T14.
 Template - GitHub Repository Setup Guide
 - **Description:** A generic template for a guide on setting up a new project with Git and GitHub.
 - **Tags:** template, cycle 0, git, github, version control

+### T15.
+Template - A-B-C Testing Strategy for UI Bugs
+- **Description:** A generic template for a guide on using the A-B-C testing pattern to diagnose UI bugs.
+- **Tags:** template, cycle 0, process, debugging, troubleshooting
 </file>

 <file path="src/Artifacts/A1.
 DCE - Project Vision and Goals.md">